 Year 6 - Mason and Lily

-My Thoughts About PE:
+My Thoughts About PE (Mr Burton):

 I am extremely passionate about my subject because it is fun, rewarding and contributes to a child's professional development and their own wellbeing.
 PE enables all students to enjoy and succeed in many kinds of physical activity.
 PE helps students develop personally and socially.
 They work as individuals, in groups and in teams, developing concepts of fairness and of personal and social responsibility.